KarloT1/book-tracking/README.md

+## Book Tracking App

-## This project was made as a part of final assignment for my university bachelor's degree.
+This project was made as a part of final assignment for my university bachelor's degree.
 This is a book tracking app in which user has the ability to add his books to favorites, as well as create new books using custom data